 Smartphone cameras and processors have come a long way since the first camera phone.
 The first camera phone, the Sharp J-SH04 had a woeful 0.11MP rear camera.
 Now it’s a requirement that all modern mid-high range smartphones have powerful inbuilt cameras and processors to capture amazing quality images and videos.

-Below is a list of the top-performing smartphones as recommended by Tech Radar:
+Below is a list of the top-performing smartphones this year as recommended by Tech Radar:

 As you can see, all modern-day smartphones have 12-megapixel (12,000,000 pixels) cameras that can capture more than enough details.
 In comparison, the average jewelry product photo online ranges from 600×600 (360,000) to 1000×1000 (1,000,000) pixels.
 Given the right lighting, anyone with a smartphone can produce studio-quality results.
 We will go through the lighting aspect later in the article.

-It’s no big surprise empirical data shows that the introduction of smartphone cameras have impacted DSLR sales and have completely decimated the lower end, point-and-shoot camera sales.
+It’s no big surprise empirical data shows that the introduction of smartphone cameras has impacted DSLR sales and has completely decimated the lower end, point-and-shoot camera sales.
 Smartphone cameras have come to the point in which it has reached the same or even outperformed the specs for the point-and-shoot cameras.
 The future of higher-end cameras such as DSLR and mirrorless cameras could potentially fall under a similar fate.
-The snippet below depicts the impact of smartphone cameras has had on overall camera sales up to 2015.
+The graph below depicts the impacts the smartphone cameras have had on overall camera sales up to 2015.

 That’s right, the graph extends over 1.5 billion total camera sales in 2015 alone.